They Like To Hang Out With Horses!

 Deafness is a fairly common inherited condition in this breed because they lack a particular enzyme related to hearing, but they still can make marvellous pets and still be trained very well - perhaps with a little help from a specialist at the beginning.

-Finding a reliable vet to evaluate their health before you acquire one, is a good idea.
+Finding a reliable vet to evaluate their health before you acquire one, is a very good idea.

 A very energetic breed with almost unlimited stamina.
 They need both mental and physical exercise and love to play games.